 2018 council members: Ross Hooper (Chairsperson), Clarice Cox, Judy Schwab, Ken Allen, Marilyn Heifner, and Ann Henry.

 The purpose of this committee is to develop and evaluate course proposals for upcoming semesters; to ensure quality programs are devised for our members; to develop special events and interest groups; to identify and contact possible instructors and presenters; and to gather member interests’ information.
 This committee meets the first Wednesday of each month for 2 to 3 hours.

-The Membership Committee works to engage and strengthen the OLLI member network through focus on recruitment, orientation, and retention; as well as communicating to members and representing member interests to OLLI staff.
+The Marketing/Membership Committee works to engage and strengthen the OLLI member network through focus on recruitment, orientation, and retention; as well as communicating to members and representing member interests to OLLI staff.
 They meet approximately once per month.

 Volunteers for the Social Committee work together to create and develop opportunities for OLLI members to interact and get to know each other outside of the classroom.
 Committee members propose, plan, and coordinate events, outings, and special interest groups.
 This could involve socializing before and after class meetings and/or joining together to attend cultural events such as concerts, plays, art exhibitions, lecture series, etc. offered by other organizations.